Dispersion of Gaussian Sources with Memory and an Extension to Abstract Sources: Main Results

-Comparing Corollary~\ref{corr:iid} with~\cite[Thm.~12]{kostina12_FixedLength}, we recover the same first and second-order terms, and our analysis yields the same bounds on the remainder, although we do not state them explicitly.
+Comparing Corollary~\ref{corr:iid} with~\cite[Thm.~12]{kostina12_FixedLength}, we recover the same first and second-order terms.
 The assumptions~\ref{ass:dist_lev}--\ref{ass:uni_moments} simplify to their single-letter versions, which are equivalent to assumptions of~\cite[Thm.~12]{kostina12_FixedLength}.
 Furthermore, we are able to relax the ninth-order moment assumption in~\cite[Thm.~12]{kostina12_FixedLength} to a sixth-moment assumption in~\ref{ass:uni_moments} by applying Chebyshev's inequality, rather than the Berry--Esseen Theorem, when bounding the variance of $J''_{\myVec{Y^\ast}}(\myVec{X}, \lambda)$.
 The assumption~\ref{ass:bdd_disp} excludes the zero-dispersion regime, which is handled separately in~\cite{kostina12_FixedLength} both in the achievability and converse proofs.
-The following corollary highlights that Theorem~\ref{thm:gaussian_approximation} generalizes~\cite[Thm.~12]{kostina12_FixedLength} to a class of Gaussian sources with memory.